BCS 300: Management Information Systems

 At the completion of this course the student will:

 - Understand the strategic role of information systems and the organizational, managerial and industrial changes driving e-business, globalization and the emerging digital firm.

-- Explain the meaning of terms used to describe the technological foundations and concepts of information systems, information technology and business processes.
+- Explain the meaning of the terms used to describe the technological foundations and concepts of information systems, information technology, and business processes.